BilalAhmad096/BilalAhmad096/README.md

 ## Hi there 👋
+🔭 I’m currently working on "Automated framework for flexibility services in a battery energy storage proliferated smart power distribution system".

 <!--
 **BilalAhmad096/BilalAhmad096** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.